denisecase/kafka-producer-earthquake/README.md

 ## Save Space
 To save disk space, you can delete the .venv folder when not actively working on this project.
 You can always recreate it, activate it, and reinstall the necessary packages later.
-Managing Python virtual environments is a valuable skill.

 ## License
 This project is licensed under the MIT License as an example project.